storybookjs/react-native/MIGRATION.md

 ## From version 6.5.x to 7.6.x

+In this version of storybook we've a lot of changes to the internals of react native storybook to make it more compatible with core storybook libraries.
+This means compatibility with the new v7 store and the api changes that comes with that.

+Here are some of the other improvements:

+- New storage option that lets you choose what storage solution you want to use (async storage/mmkv etc).
+- Dynamic imports enabled by the unstable_useRequireContext option in metro config.
+  - you only need to generate your requires file when main.js changes.
+- New server addon that is no longer a separate wrapper with custom functionality and instead builds on top of existing storybook features.
+- Error boundaries for stories so your app shouldn't crash when a story throws an error.
+- Improved markdown renderer for notes addon.
+- Simpler setup for auto args.

 > [!NOTE]
 > You should follow a different set of changes if you need to support storiesOf, see [6.5.x to 7.6.x with storiesOf support](#65x-to-76x-with-storiesof-support)